pburkholder/eponymous-principles/presentation.md

   * 2010s: Cloud spend
 * See also: Moore's Law

-^ James Watt steam engine economists forecasting an end to the pollution as the efficiency of Watt’s new engine reduced coal per task
+^ James Watt steam engine.
+Better Efficient per unit Coal Economist expected end to coal pollution.

-^ If anyone you're talking to thinks cloud spend is going to go down, brandish this.
-Cloud spend provides returns on your spend that simply encourage more spend.
-Same with Coal, and fuel efficiency.
+^ Cloud spend does not go down with price per compute unit.

 ---

 # Jevons' Mnemonic

 * As price goes down
-  **J**ust **EVEN** more demand
+  **J**ust **EVEN** more demand, or
 * Falling **JAVE**lin goes ever farther

 ![left](./media/javeleer.png)
 ![right](./media/jevon_mnemonic.png)

+^ No apologies for mnemonic.

 ---

 # Pareto Principle

-"the vital few and the useful many" (or the 80/20) rule
+The 80/20 rule: 80% of a project is complete in 20% of the time

 * _Joseph Juran, inspired by Vilifredo Pareto, 1941_
-* 80% of a project is complete in 20% of the time
 * Mnemonic:
   **PARE** down **TO** 80% of work with 20% effort
 * Validity: Power-law distribution in process variation